AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 You will install an image on a microSD card and go.
 This is the simplest install.
 For most nodes, the menus will walk you through the setup.

+For each screenshot below, click on the image for a larger version.

 ## Step-by-Step Pi Appliance Setup

 These directions are specific for Windows by example , but in general,